NB Application for this course for September 2023 entry is now closed.

 Placements are an invaluable way of building on your theoretical learning and seeing the evidence of how teaching religious, moral and philosophical studies can benefit young people.
 You will complete an 18-week placement in two different secondary schools in Scotland.

 Placements are generated through the GTCS Student Placement System (SPS) and are based on a student’s term time address.
 Students may be required to travel within a 90 minutes radius to their placement.
-Under no circumstances should students source their own placement.
+Students are responsible for funding their travel costs.

 Teaching hours and attendance